 A signal is a function of one or more independent variables that contains information about a physical phenomenon.
-Processing these signals and interpreting them is a core question of electronic design and systems analysis, which allows us to do more useful and interesting things.
+Processing these signals and interpreting them is a core question of electronic design and systems theory, which allows us to do more useful and interesting things.

 Basic foundations